CarlRaymond/AnnaxFlipdotDriver/readme.md

 # Annax Flipdot Driver #

-This is a driver for Annax flipdot display panels, with an ESP8266 (Wemos D1 Mini) controller.
+This is a driver for Annax flipdot display panels, with an Arduino nano or ESP8266 (Wemos D1 Mini) controller.

 The controller consists of a row driver PC board, which contains the microcontroller, and a column driver PC board.
 A span of panels can be any length.
 One row driver daisy